 How long does it take to complete the PhD Program in Management at McGill?

 On average, it takes students five years to complete our PhD program.

 Will I be required to teach?

-Yes, you will be required to teach at least one course following the completion of your coursework and comprehensive exam.
+Yes, you will be required to teach at least two courses following the completion of your coursework and comprehensive exam.
 Our program includes a pedagogy course to prepare students for academic teaching.